 Vitamin C is a game changer in the skincare industry!

 It is one of the most trusted and preferred ingredients by dermatologists.
 Not to brag, but this potent ingredient is known to target many of your skin concerns like uneven tone skin, antiaging, and skin hydration.
 The key is that you pick up the right type in the right form for your skin type.
-Else it may cause skin irritation.
-The best and most suitable way to feed Vitamin C to your skin is a serum.
+Having said that the best and most suitable way to feed Vitamin C to your skin is a serum.
 There are various derivatives of Vitamin C available in the topical form - serums to suit your skin type.

-Best Forms Of Vitamin C For All Skin Types
+4 Best Forms Of Vitamin C For All Skin Types

 1. L - ascorbic acid

 But, the hydrophilic nature of this vitamin C derivative facilitates its poor penetration into the skin.
-When used on skin, it may cause irritations and adverse skin reactions.
-Also, this form of vitamin is highly unstable and gets quickly oxidized on exposure to sun and air.
+When used on the skin, it may cause irritations and adverse skin reactions.
+Also, this form of the vitamin is highly unstable and gets quickly oxidized on exposure to sun and air.
 To prolong the shelf life of vitamin C products, make sure to store them in a cool, dark place.

 2. Ethyl Ascorbic Acid (EAA)

 Ethyl ascorbic acid is a potent form of vitamin C, which is stable in nature and has an aqueous base.
 This form of vitamin C is enriched with antioxidant qualities that make it a commonly used topical ingredient in anti-aging and hyperpigmentation products.

-- Mildly exfoliates to even tone skin
+- Mildly exfoliates to even tone skin.

-- Promotes collagen production for anti-aging effects
+- Promotes collagen production for anti-aging effects.

 3. Sodium Ascorbyl Phosphate (SAP)

 Sodium Ascorbyl Phosphate is a highly stable form of vitamin C that does not easily oxidize.
 It is water-soluble in nature and made by mixing salt, ascorbic acid, and phosphate together.
-When applied to skin, Sodium Ascorbyl Phosphate converts into ascorbic acid.
+When applied to the skin, Sodium Ascorbyl Phosphate converts into ascorbic acid.
 This process makes it less active and unlikely to bring skin irritation.
-This purest form of Vitamin C is non-irritating in nature and considered a perfect fit for oily/acne-prone skin.
+This purest form of Vitamin C is non-irritating in nature and is considered a perfect fit for oily/acne-prone skin.

 - Fights dark spots and hyperpigmentation